Eyes strained from too much screen time? These tips will help

-Even before Covid-19 had us all working from home, I think a lot of us struggled with eye strain from our computers.
-Looking at any monitor for7+ hours a day would wreak havoc on our eyes.
+Even before the days of working from home, I think a lot of us struggled with eye strain from our computers.
+Looking at any monitor for more than 7 hours a day would wreak havoc on our eyes.

 No wonder our eyes are in bits!
 Specsavers notes the following as symptoms of computer eye strain:

 - Difficulty focusing